dapr/samples/bindings-knative-eventing/README.md

 - [Dapr CLI](https://github.com/dapr/cli/tree/release-1.5) v1.5.0
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 - An online hoster Kubernetes cluster, such as [AKS](https://docs.dapr.io/operations/hosting/kubernetes/cluster/setup-aks/) or [GKE](https://cloud.google.com/kubernetes-engine/)
+- React Form that will be used to send events to Dapr.
+The image is hosted under my Docker Hub account, but you can change it to your own.
+Source files can be found [here](https://github.com/dapr/samples/tree/bindings-knative-eventing/bindings-knative-eventing/react-form) and [here](https://github.com/TenSt/dapr-sample-react-form).

 Also, unless you have already done so, clone the repository with the samples and `cd` into the right directory: